rainstormo/Nak-Muay-Ai/README.md

 This is achieved through user-specific weightings of each filtered exercise which can be changed via direct user-feedback and a KNN model for group-matching.
 Exercises are filtered and balanced by preferences, musclegroups, equipment requirements and type to ensure each training day contains a consistent set of workouts and different types of workouts are spread in a given week.

-The backend is built using Flask and MongoDb is used for the database.
+The backend is built using Flask and MongoDB is used for the database.

 ## Home Screen
 ![Home Screen](https://github.com/user-attachments/assets/3ff6497b-4696-4472-9a03-95bf04b5575a)